 Frequently Asked Questions

-The following questions pertain mostly to graduate business programs.
-For other general questions related to graduate school at John Brown University, go to Graduate School FAQ's.
+The following questions pertain to Graduate Business programs.
+For other general questions related to Graduate School at John Brown University, visit Graduate School FAQs.

 - Do I have to take an entrance exam?